rhaist/meilisearch-mcp/README.md

 meilisearch
 ```

 That's it!
-Now you can ask Claude to search and manage your Meilisearch data! 🎉
+Now you can ask your AI assistant to search and manage your Meilisearch data! 🎉

 ## 📚 Examples

-### 💬 Talk to Claude naturally:
+### 💬 Talk to your AI assistant naturally:

 ```
 You: "Create a new index called 'products' with 'id' as the primary key"
-Claude: I'll create that index for you... ✓ Index 'products' created successfully!
+AI: I'll create that index for you... ✓ Index 'products' created successfully!

 You: "Add some products to the index"
-Claude: I'll add those products... ✓ Added 5 documents to 'products' index
+AI: I'll add those products... ✓ Added 5 documents to 'products' index

 You: "Search for products under $50 with 'electronics' in the category"
-Claude: I'll search for those products...
+AI: I'll search for those products...
 Found 12 matching products!
 ```

 ### 🔍 Advanced Search Example:

 ```
 You: "Search across all my indices for 'machine learning' and sort by date"
-Claude: Searching across all indices...
+AI: Searching across all indices...
 Found 47 results from 3 indices:
 - 'blog_posts': 23 articles about ML
 - 'documentation': 15 technical guides
 - 'tutorials': 9 hands-on tutorials